 All well and good, but at the time we differed from others in our understanding of leadership because we also believed that everyone is called upon to play a leadership role, regardless of their official status within a business, organization, or community.
 What I’m not sure we totally understood at the time was that we were also rejecting the idea that one person had all the answers—despite their position or what they brought to it in terms of skills, knowledge, and experience.

-As he explains it in his paper Future Trends in Leadership Development, the ability of any single individual—regardless of how heroic or skilled he or she may be—is no longer enough to meet the complex challenges we face today.
+As he explained it in his paper Future Trends in Leadership Development over 15 years ago, the ability of any single individual—regardless of how heroic or skilled he or she may be—is no longer enough to meet the complex challenges we face today.

 However, Petrie also believes that with the decline of the heroic leader, comes the power and potential of collective leadership.

-During a sabbatical year at Harvard, Petrie undertook a wide-ranging study to explore what the future of leadership development will look like.
+During a sabbatical year at Harvard, Petrie had undertaken a wide-ranging study to explore what the future of leadership development would look like.
 One of the key trends he identified was the shift to collective or interdependent leadership.

 Many organizational theorists have begun to reframe leadership, getting away from leadership as a person or role, to leadership as a process.
-As we’ve learned to explain it within the training we’re delivering these days, a leader’s job is not about solving the problem.
+As we’ve learned to explain it within the training we’re delivering via Campus for the Communities of the Future, a leader’s job is not about solving the problem.
 Instead, it is about ensuring a process that will bring a diverse set of stakeholders together to solve it themselves.